 A limited number of scholarships are available for new students wishing to enter the 8th and 9th Grade.
 Please refer to our fees page for further information.

-At every grade level, each student has a personalised timetable and follows a selection of courses which cover a solid range of subjects.
-In 11th and 12th Grade the courses extend and build on students’ subject knowledge, allowing them to focus on subjects in which they are particularly interested and which they may wish to pursue further at university.
+At every grade level, each student has a personalised timetable and follows a selection of courses which cover a broad range of subjects.
+Sports and PSHE classes are compulsory for

 IGCSE Examinations (Cambridge Assessment International Education)

 In 11th and 12th Grade, students choose the next path.

 They may either take a British Programme of Studies or an American Programme of Studies.

 Students take classes leading to British external examinations called A Levels.
 We follow the curricula of Cambridge Assessment International Education, the leading examination board.
 In the British programme students usually study three-five subjects in great depth and take external examinations at the end of Grade 11 (AS) and Grade 12 (A2).

 Maths, Chemistry, Physics, Biology, English Language, French, Spanish, German, Geography, History, Economics, Art and Design.

 Students take classes which prepare them for the US High School Graduation Diploma

 PSAT, SAT test, SAT subject test examinations (US College Board).